Acute Diarrhoea in Cats

-Diarrhea is quite common and is brought on by a wide range of causes.
-Most cases of diarrhea resolve in a few hours or days but ensure that your cat has plenty of fresh water available to avoid dehydration.
+Diarrhoea is quite common and is brought on by a wide range of causes.
+Most cases of diarrhoea resolve in a few hours or days, but ensure that your cat has plenty of fresh water available to avoid dehydration.
 Very old cats and kittens, which are more susceptible to dehydration, or those already suffering from some other medical problem, should be seen by the veterinarian more quickly.

-Often diarrhea will resolve on its own.
+Often diarrhoea will resolve on its own.
 However, if your cat continues to suffer from loose stools and other symptoms for more than a day, take him to your veterinarian immediately.

 If there is also vomiting, lethargy or loss of appetite, the diarrhoea is indicative of more serious causes.

 Diarrhoea is characterised by stool that is soft, loose or watery.

 Other signs may include:

 - Mucus or blood in the stools

 - Defecating more often